Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The AmazonBasics Ultra Thin Indoor TV Antenna is a good choice if you’re looking to dip your toes in the water of the TV antenna world.
 It can pick up around 40 channels at a time, give or take, and set-up is as easy as sticking it to a wall and plugging in the coaxial cable.

 The manufacturer AmazonBasics has made a fairly impressive indoor antenna.
-In city tests, it was able to pull in about 43 stations.
+In city research, it was able to pull in about 43 stations.
 Of those, about 31 were consistently watchable.
 These stations included local feeds as well as major networks like NBC and community-access channels like PBS.
 It has about a 75% success rate, which isn’t too bad.
 But you can check out the FLATenna 35 for something similar.